 - In the American dub of Tokyo Majin, the Shogunate is pronounced "SHO-goo-na-tay" instead of "SHO-goon-nate".
 The dubbers mistook an English word for a Japanese.

 - From Yu-Gi-Oh!
-5D's, Goodwin is supposed to be pronounced as "Gohd-win", causing fan translators to spell it as "Godwin" which sounds similar, but Goodwin's name has a long O, not a short O. This is Lost in Translation when the official dubs pronounce his name as "Gud-win", pronouncing the double O as a U.
+5D's, Goodwin is supposed to be pronounced as "Gohd-win", causing fan translators to spell it as "Godwin" which sounds similar, but Goodwin's name has a long O, not a short O. This is Lost in Translation when the official dubs pronounce his name as "Gud-win", pronouncing the double O as in "book".

 - Also, in the Japanese dub, "signer" is pronounced phonetically, like SIG-nurr.
 In the English dub, it's pronounced "sigh-nurr", like the English word.